^

 • glioma, other sarcomas.

-How is radiation therapy performed with cancer?
+How is radiation therapy performed for cancer?

-1. Remote radiation therapy for cancer:
+1. External beam radiation therapy for cancer:

-2. Contact Radiation Therapy for Cancer:
+2. Contact radiation therapy for cancer:

 • intracavitary;